MrAfitol/SCP-1162/README.md

 # What is the chance that the hands will be cut off if the item is not in the hands.
 (Set to 0 to disable)
 cutting_chance: 30
 # What is the chance that the item will be deleted.
 (Set to 0 to disable)
-delete_chance: 10
+delete_chance: 0
-# If this item is enabled, the hands will not be cut off only when the player threw item.
+# If this item is true, the hands will not be cut off only when the player threw item.
 ignore_throw: true
+# If the parameter is true, the SCP-3114 will not be able to use the SCP-1162.
+ignore_scp3114: false
 # List of items that may drop from Scp-1162.
 dropping_items:
 - SCP500